thebeastunleashed/Pi-hole-for-Android/README.md

 **Instructions:**

-- Open web browser on device and download+install the two APKs below.
-You can also download these from the Play Store if you prefer:
+- Open web browser on device and download+install the Linux Deploy APK.
+You can also download this from the Play Store if preferred:

   - **https://github.com/meefik/linuxdeploy/releases/download/2.6.0/linuxdeploy-2.6.0-259.apk**